 They become much more.

 In a way, superheroes have taken the role reserved to ancient gods.
-They teach us that greatness is flawed, that saving the world doesn’t change the fact that you’re different.
+They teach us that greatness is flawed, that saving the world sometimes means not being able to save yourself or those you love most.

-In every superhero movie or graphic novel, there’s always that part when the good guy’s getting his ass kicked.
+In every superhero movie or graphic novel, there’s always that scene where the good guy’s getting his ass kicked.
 He’s down on his knees, and you don’t expect him to get up.
 But this is just an outside perspective.
 It’s our inability to accept the fact that you can’t defeat a man who doesn’t give up.
+A man who doesn’t want to give up becomes much more than just human.

 And then our superhero rises.
 He finds strength where few people ever venture.
 From that hidden place inside our chests, that place science has yet to find.